-Epilachna varivestis, the Mexican bean beetle, is one of the rare lady beetles that feeds on plants instead of other pests.
+Epilachna varivestis is one of the rare lady beetles that feeds on plants instead of other pests.
 It is on occasion referred to as the bean ladybird.
-However, if one were to compare the Mexican bean beetle vs ladybug, it’s easy to tell which is a pest and which is a beneficial garden dweller.
+However, you compare the Mexican bean beetle vs ladybug, it’s easy to tell which is a pest and which is a beneficial garden dweller.

 Its color varies, making it hard to distinguish at times from the ladybug, but at other times quite easy to identify.
-Typically, it is found in shades of orangish-yellow to rusty brown.
+Typically, it is found in shades of bright yellow to rusty brown.
 It can sometimes be bright orangish-red.
-The bean beetle has eight dark spots on each of its elytron, the hardened upper forewings that appear to cover its back when it’s at rest.
+The bean beetle has eight dark black spots on each of its elytron, the hardened upper forewings that appear to cover its back when it’s at rest.

-In the late spring, adult Mexican bean beetles emerge from their dormant overwintering state.
+In the late spring, Mexican bean beetle adults emerge from their dormant overwintering state.
 The females begin to lay eggs in groups of 50-75 on the undersides of leaves.

-The Mexican bean beetle larvae can rapidly spread throughout a field as they hatch, laying waste to the crops there.
+The larvae feed rapidly throughout a field as they hatch, laying waste to your crops.
 This period is when the worst damage occurs.
 As they grow, they pass through four moulting cycles, shedding their prior skin to allow for further growth.
 Once they are at their full larval size, they will attach themselves to the underside of a leaf and pupate there.
 This entire cycle takes 3-5 weeks.

-Once they emerge from the pupa, the adult can begin the Mexican bean beetle life cycle once more.
+Once they emerge from the pupa, the adult can begin the life cycle once more.
 When the weather becomes cold in the late fall, they will retreat into the shelter of local woodlands or hide in plant refuse for the winter.

 They can be found during the spring, summer, and early fall months.
 The most destructive time of year for these Mexican beetles is the summer.
 They then retreat to a sheltered location in nearby woodlands or under nearby plant debris for the winter.

-True to their name, the Mexican bean beetle is quite fond of beans.
+True to their name, they’re quite fond of bean leaves and bean pods.
 They will eat common beans, lima bean, mung bean, thicket bean, soybean, adzuki bean, cowpeas, alfalfa, and some clovers.
 When they eat, they tend to skeletonize leaves, leaving visible damage behind.
 This makes it a bit easier to notice the danger lurking under the foliage and take steps to eliminate the bean beetles.

-How To Get Rid Of Mexican Bean Beetle
+How To Get Rid Of Mexican Bean Beetles